phansel/23cm-dvb-amplifier/README.md

 ![23cm DVB amplifier](gva-pha202amp.png "Amplifier image")

-This amplifier was designed in late 2018 for use as a telemetry/DVB radio for the University of Colorado COBRA/SRL rocket avionics project.
+This amplifier was designed in early 2019 for use as a telemetry/DVB radio for the University of Colorado COBRA/SRL rocket avionics project.

 - ~ 4 watts (36 dBm) power output
 - ~ 45 dB gain